About the Department

 The Department's mission is to help create a world-class professional and technical workforce based on values and respect for occupational competence, the dignity of work, equal education opportunity, and life-long learning.

-The current Department was created in 1973 in the College of Education from the former departments and faculties of Agricultural Education, Business Education, Home Economics Education, and Occupational Education under the name of Vocational Education Studies.
+The current Department was created in 1973 in the School of Education from the former departments and faculties of Agricultural Education, Business Education, Home Economics Education, and Occupational Education under the name of Vocational Education Studies.
 In 1993, the Department's name was changed to Workforce Education and Development.